Weinstadt-Endersbach An entire universe exists beyond our physical senses, but those with hardened hearts and minds don’t see it.

 “Well, I’d have to agree with you,” I said.
-“The truth is that I don’t believe much in coincidence either.”
+“Truth told, I don’t believe much in coincidences either.”

-We started talking about coincidence and synchronicity.
-Both of us had experienced plenty of them in our lives, and we both believed that there was more to the machinations of the universe than most people generally understood.
-Soon we found ourselves engaged in a much deeper discussion of the role of guidance and destiny in all human affairs.
+We started talking about guidance and synchronicity.
+Both of us had experienced plenty in our lives, and we agreed there was more to the machinations of the universe than our five senses showed us.
+Soon we were engaged in a much deeper discussion about the role of guidance and destiny in all human affairs.

-We talked for about fifteen minutes, then Joan paused, measuring me with her gaze.
+We talked for about fifteen minutes, then Joan paused.
+She measured me with her gaze.

-By intuitive, I knew she meant psychic.
-I was still curious, but just a touch suspicious.
+I knew she meant psychic.
+Now I was a touch suspicious.

 She went quiet.
 She bowed her head slightly, then held up her palm, signaling me to stay silent.

 “I’m getting a message for you right now,” she said, staring into space.
 “Would you like to hear it?”

 My stomach sank.
 This was my Saturday morning.
 It was Christmas Eve.
 I wanted to be with my wife and daughter.
 And here I was stuck with a crazy person on my front doorstep.

 Then she told me something incredible.
 It pertained to an incident that had happened to me three weeks before, something I had told no one about.